Submissions Rule of 3, Policies, and Ethics

-PDW Proposals can be submitted to only ONE Division, Interest Group, or Committee.
-It is recommended that you contact the preferred sponsoring division, interest group, or committee to discuss your proposal prior to submitting.
-During the submission process you will have the opportunity to suggest other divisions, interest groups, and committees that would also be interested in the proposal.
+PDW Proposals can be submitted to one Division, Interest Group, or Affiliate.
+It is recommended that you contact the preferred sponsoring Division, Interest Group, or Affiliate to discuss your proposal prior to submitting it.
+During the submission process, you will have the opportunity to suggest other Divisions, Interest Groups, and Affiliates that may also be interested in the proposal.

 The Rule of Three for PDWs

 "No one may submit to or be associated with more than three (3) Professional Development Workshop (PDW) submissions to the AOM Annual Meeting."
 PDW Program appearances include all roles that are listed on the PDW program such as chairs, organizers, special guests, speakers, presenters, co-authors, and so on.

 The Rule of Three + Three (no more than three scholarly submissions + three workshop submissions) serves as a means to ensure broad participation of members.
 It reduces the likelihood of the program being dominated by a small handful of people and helps to ensure that no one is committed to appear at more than one place at a time.
 When people make too many commitments to participate in the conference program, scheduling conflicts often arise.
 As a consequence, participants find it difficult to honor their commitments, and the program and the experiences of the attendees will suffer as a result.
 The Rule of Three + Three helps reduce these problems.
 Participants are better able to fully honor their commitments, and attendees can attend events knowing that the featured speakers will actually be there throughout the event.